GenesisFan64/Marsiano-MARS/README.md

 - PWM's sound limit for each channel (Left and Right) is $3FF, NOT $FFF mentioned in the docs
 - PWM's FIFO isn't emulated properly. on emulators it behaves like a normal register.
 - After DMA (Channel 0) finishes: If the DESTINATION data gets read or rewritten, the next DMA transfer will stop early when it reaches the last part that got modified.
+- CMD interrupt bits (at $A15103 in 68k side): If the user presses RESET on the Genesis (Soft reset) the bits will get stuck on 1 if the code was in the middle of testing before proceeding.
+(TODO: needs more testing)

 A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X inserted.
 If it doesn't boot or it freezes: I probably broke something without testing on HW